masadawan99/Facebook/walkthrough.md

 *   **Password**: `admin`

 ## Next Steps
-*   Connect `Database.Load_Feed()` in `HomeController.java` to show real posts.
+*   Ensure your `G:` drive is mounted and accessible.
-*   Implement the specific views for "Marketplace", "Groups", etc., by swapping the center content of the `BorderPane`.
+*   Run the application to see your real data synced from the shared drive.